DuroStar vs Westinghouse

 Key Takeaways

-- Westinghouse offers 54 generator models compared to DuroStar's 7, providing significantly more selection.
+- Westinghouse offers 54 generator models compared to DuroStar's 7, providing far more options across wattage classes and fuel types.

 Top Model Matchups